articles

 It took me years to find out that the justice system doesn’t work that way, and often the innocent party doesn’t receive a fair verdict (which I only realized after going through various court cases).
 The situation I am dealing with regarding my children is also akin to a hostage situation, where my children are being held by my ex-husband and his family, and any step I take must be considered in light of this.

 I could have easily thought I would never experience an extremely abusive relationship if I had stayed with my Austrian ex-boyfriend and believed such things only happen to others.
-But, because I also experienced an abusive marriage, I know that this can happen to anyone and that it is more a matter of coincidence than a reflection of the person being at fault or being an active participant.
+But, because I also experienced an abusive marriage, I now know that this can happen to anyone.

 I didn’t know my ex-husband was gaslighting me at the time, and up until about 2018, I didn’t even know what gaslighting was.